Workspace Security

 - Each folder tracks its read/write permission state

-Layer 5: Bash Command Validation
+Layer 5: Command Validation

 Before the agent runs any shell command: